asmodeus812/nvim-fuzzymatch/README.md

 ["<m-d>"]   = delete next word to the right (forward) of the cursor in the query prompt
 ```

+### Interactive and Fuzzy stages

-First to look at the default binding for toggling between the `interactive and fuzzy` stages of the picker, when a picker is configured
+Picker can be in one of two modes fuzzy or interactive, one can toggle between the `interactive and fuzzy` stages of the picker, when a
-with an interactive state, the user is able to switch between them both - the interactive state is such that the user provided `content`
+picker is configured with an `interactive state`, the user is able to switch between them both - the interactive state is such that the user
-stream is restarted based on the user input and new results are obtained from it.
-For example imagine that you would like to do a live
+provided `content` stream is restarted based on the user input and new results are obtained from it.
+For example imagine that you would like
-grep of the current user query on a directory, while you type it in the results will be streamed into the picker from grep, once the
+to do a live grep of the current user query on a directory, while you type it in the results will be streamed into the picker from grep,
-grep command finishes, the user can optionally toggle into the fuzzy stage, to further fuzzy match on the results from the live grep.
+once the grep command finishes, the user can optionally toggle into the fuzzy stage, to further fuzzy match on the results from the live
+grep.

 By default all pickers are non-interactive, and the default first and only stage that is available is the fuzzy matching stage, that is
 the normal operation of most all types of pickers.

+### Closing and hiding pickers

+A picker state can be in either a closed or hidden state using methods such as - `close` and `hide`, or the built-in default bindings to
-Another actions that deserves some attention are - `close` and `hide`, those are different and very powerful, when used together, the
+trigger them, those are different and very powerful, when used together, the `hide` action allows you to hide the current picker away,
-`hide` action allows you to hide the current picker away, retaining all of its state, and the picker state can be resumed again at any
+retaining all of its state, and the picker state can be resumed again at any time by calling `open` method again on the same instance that
-time by calling `open` method again on the same instance that was hidden.
-The `close` action is different and it usually destroys the
+was hidden.
+The `close` action is different and it usually destroys the state of the `picker` instance.
+However you can still call `open` on
-state of the `picker` instance.
-However you can still call `open` on the same picker instance, which would cause the internal state to
+the same picker instance, which would cause the internal state to be re-initialized.
-be re-initialized.

-A neat feature that the hide feature provides is that you can `hide the picker while it is processing matches or streaming data in`, and
+A neat side-effect that the hide feature provides is that you can `hide the picker while it is still processing matches or streaming data
-revisit/resume it later, the streaming or/and matching `will not be canceled and will still be working in the background`
+in`, and revisit/resume it later, the streaming or/and matching `will not be canceled and will still be working in the background`

 Lets take an example, imagine you have created a picker that shows all files in the current directory, you have done some matching on it and
 now you `hide` it, calling `open` on the same picker instance will resume its state exactly as you have left it off.
 The same list of files